-All patients are allowed one visitor with the following exceptions:
+All patients are allowed two visitors with the following exceptions:

 - Infusion and Oncology patients (No visitors.
 Patients who need assistance will be taken to the location by an employee of the respective department)

 - Patients in labor - 1 support person may be present prior to and during labor, 2 visitors per day after delivery.
 Visitors must be fully vaccinated.
 Siblings are allowed to view babies through the window, arrangements must be made in advance of the siblings visit.

 - A visitor is defined as any non-patient individual (support person, visitor, caregiver, parent, guardian) accompanying or coming to see a patient.

 - Visitors must be age 18 or older and healthy (no symptoms such as cough, fever, sore throat, runny nose, shortness of breath, fatigue, chills, vomiting or diarrhea, loss of taste or smell)